dkellerman/chet/README.md

   - insufficient material
   - randomize with n pieces
   - illegal pos if it's your turn and no moves to make
-  - game to/from dict
-    - add id to game

 - minimax player
   - lookahead tree